Multiscale Fisher's Independence Test for Multivariate Dependence: Numerical Examples

+We next examine the statistical power of the competing methods under several representative dependency scenarios.
+We consider two sets of simulation settings.
+In one set, the dependency exists only in a small number of margins, and thus is amenable to \texttt{MultiFIT}'s search over pairs of axes-aligned boundaries.
+In the other set, the dependency is spread over a large number of dimensions and thus is particularly adversarial to \texttt{MultiFIT}.

-We next examine the statistical power of the competing methods under the following simulation settings.
-For $\bX=(X_1,X_2)$ and $\bY=(Y_1,Y_2)$, we let $X_1$ and $Y_1$ be independently normally distributed, whereas $X_2$ and $Y_2$ are dependent according to several different scenarios, as illustrated in \textbf{Figure \ref{fig:pwrmarginals}} and detailed in \textbf{Table \ref{tbl:scenarios}}.
-We performed 2000 simulations for each scenario and at each of 20 noise levels, all with an FWER level of 0.05. \texttt{MultiFIT} scales the data with a marginal rank transformation by default, thereby bisecting the margins at resolution 0 along their medians.
-In order to provide a fair comparison, we first applied a rank transform to each of the $D$ margins for every simulated data set as three three competitors \texttt{HHG}, \texttt{DCov} and \texttt{dHSIC} performed much more poorly without the marginal rank transform.
+In the first set of simulations, we let $X_1$ and $Y_1$ be independently normally distributed, whereas $X_2$ and $Y_2$ are dependent according to several different scenarios, which are illustrated in \textbf{Figure~\ref{fig:scenarios}} in black points in the upper row of plots and detailed in \textbf{Table~\ref{tbl:scenarios}}. {\tt MultiFIT} has a natural advantage to detect such marginal dependencies as it focuses on the testing of pairs of margins.

+In the second set of dependency scenarios, the true signal embodies dependencies of the $Y$ margins on multiple $X$ margins in terms of linear combinations or mixtures.
+This dissipates the strength of the dependency over many pairs of margins and thus is highly unfavorable to {\tt MultiFIT}.
+This set of scenarios is illustrated in \textbf{Figure~\ref{fig:scenarios}} in green points in the two rows of plots and detailed in \textbf{Table \ref{tbl:scenarios_spread}} and \textbf{Table \ref{tbl:scenarios_spread2}}.

-In the execution of \texttt{MultiFIT} we utilize Fisher's exact test the multiple testing adjustment of \cite{zhuguo2017}.
-Notice that in the `circle', `checkerboard' and `local' scenarios the cell counts at resolution 0 will be roughly equal.
-For all scenarios except the `local', we set the tuning parameter $R^*$ to 2, and for the `local' scenario, where a signal is embedded in a small sub-portion of the margins $X_2$ and $Y_2$ and all other regions are independent, we applied the algorithm we set $R^*=4$ to ensure exhaustive coverage up to resolution 4, and from there on continue only with tests whose $p$-value is below the default threshold for each of the higher resolutions.
+For all scenarios except the ``local'' scenarios, we set the level of resolutions up to which exhaustive testing is done, $R^*=2$, and for the ``local'' scenarios, where a signal is embedded in a small portion of the sample space, we set $R^*=4$ to ensure exhaustive coverage up to resolution 4.
+In Section~\ref{sec:sensitivity} we present a detailed sensitivity analysis on the effects of the tuning parameters $p^*$ and $R^*$ on the power of the test under the simulation settings.

+We performed 500 simulations for each scenario and at 20 different noise levels, and applied the four methods at the 5\% level.
+We first applied a rank transform to each of the $D$ margins for the simulated data as this is the default under {\tt MultiFIT} and the competitors \texttt{HHG}, \texttt{DCov} and \texttt{dHSIC} also performed much better with the marginal rank transform.